Lundanmu/IXD-WEEK2-yw/final/README.md

 ### Opportunities & Future Development
 There are still a couple of things I could explore in this project.
 For the mechanical part, the chances for the ball to fall off are not so stable, because it may get stuck at the opening or piled up to block it.
 I may fix it by drilling the opening bigger and making a door for that.
 For the coding part, initially I wanted the rainbow color to be blinking while playing the music.
-However I found out the waiting time for the blinking loop and the waiting time for the states will conflict, which means the state will stop changing if I applied the blinking effect.
+However I found out the waiting time for the blinking loop and for the states will conflict, which means the state will stop changing if I applied the blinking effect.
 So I would like to explore this problem more if I have more time.

 ## Project references